edu-uec/UnixDmeinSocket_Server_and_Client/README.md

 ## Run

-In `build` dir, in different tab or window of bash.
+In `build` dir, in different tab or window of bash for each.

 `./unix_socket_server`